mpjuers/showcontext/README.md

 showcontext.vim opens a scratch buffer in the current window that shows the last line with less than or equal indentation to the current line.
 This allows you to see where you are in a file without scrolling back up.
+You can then jump to any line shown in the window with a configurable binding (Default:  Enter).

 ![](showcontext.gif)